Frequently Asked Questions

 - Careers advice is built in to the fortnightly tutorial programme throughout Year 12 and 13, with regular input from local universities, businesses and along with several tailored support programmes targeted at those looking for apprenticeships and work, or university placements.

-Who do I speak to if I want to arrange a meeting with the principal?
+Who do I speak to if I want to arrange a meeting with the principal or primary headteacher?

 How can I book one of the school's facilities?